 The one-of-a-kind Development of Western Civilization program is central to PC’s core curriculum.
 This four-semester program is a team-taught, interdisciplinary expedition into history’s greatest minds and defining events.
 You’ll be challenged to listen, to think, and to speak.
 And, in the end, you’ll be prepared to make your own history.

-PC core curriculum includes core foundational components, core proficiencies, and core focus.
+PC core curriculum includes core foundational components and core proficiencies.

 Core Foundational Components